 - 46. Four sectors were created in Ituri, one of them established after the Mongbwalu battles.
-83 The A sector was further structured into brigades, 84 each with three battalions, a commander, and an administration, operations and intelligence division, 85 mirroring to a great extent the structure at the Main Staff.
-86 [REDACTED] 87 [REDACTED], 88 stated that each brigade had its own staff at Brigade Headquarters (T1 to T5) and was further divided into battalions, three companies per battalion, three platoons per company and finally three sections per platoon.
-89 He said that there would be 11 soldiers per section, 45 per platoon, 120 per company, 380 per battalion and up to 2000 soldiers per brigade.
-90 - 47.
+The A sector was further structured into brigades, and with three battalions, a commander, and an administration, operations and intelligence division, so mirroring to a great extent the structure at the Main Staff.
+[REDACTED] [REDACTED], section that each brigade had its own staff at Brigade Headquarters (T1 to T5) and was further divided into battalions, three companies per battalion, three platoons per company and finally three sections per platoon.
+He said that there would be 11 soldiers per section, 45 per platoon, 120 per company, 380 per battalion and up to 2000 soldiers per brigade. - 47.
 Together, Bosco NTAGANDA and Kisembo were in charge of the sectors and brigades in the field.
-91 The UPC/FPLC developed the technical means to ensure that effective communication between the Main Staff and the sectors and brigades in the field was possible. - 48.
+The UPC/FPLC developed the technical means to ensure that effective communication between the Main Staff and the sectors and brigades in the field was possible. - 48.
 With a fully functioning military, Bosco NTAGANDA together with President Lubanga and Kisembo planned military operations in the field to extend the UPC/FPLC's area of responsibility.
 They met on an almost daily basis.
-92 Bosco NTAGANDA, as head of the all UPC/FPLC operations, conceived and planned military operations and informed the President of various logistical requirements for the implementation of the plan.
-93 Of critical importance to this Application, Bosco NTAGANDA94, with Kisembo and the President, planned the major military operations to take Mongbwalu and the Lendu villages of Kobu, Bambu and Lipri. - 49.
+Bosco NTAGANDA, as head of the all UPC/FPLC operations, conceived and planned military operations and informed the President of various logistical requirements for the implementation of the plan.
+Of critical importance to this Application, Bosco NTAGANDA , with Kisembo and the President, planned the major military operations to take Mongbwalu and the Lendu villages of Kobu, Bambu and Lipri. - 49.
 The carefully planned modus operandi of the attacks followed the same pattern and method each time, as outlined in paragraph 10 above.
 They were executed over a large geographical area in some 30 localities and resulted in a high number of civilian deaths and casualties.
-For example, at least 800 Lendu and other non-Hema civilians were killed by the UPC/FPLC in late 2002 and early 2003 in Mongbwalu, Kilo, Kobu, Lipri, Bambu and surrounding Lendu villages.
-Thousands of civilians were injured.
-The attacks were so frequent that the population was forced to live in the bush on a semi-permanent basis.
-Over 140,000 people were reportedly displaced by the series of attacks.
-Many were dispossessed due to the looting or destruction.
+For example, at least 800 Lendu and other non-Hema civilians were killed by the UPC/FPLC in late 2002 and early 2003 in Mongbwalu, Kilo, Kobu, Lipri, Bambu